szaumoor/ZSTweaks/ZSTweaks/README.md

 - Critical hit chances: +10%
 - Critical hits causes bleeding: 1d6 piercing damage immediately, and again in the next 2 rounds

+**Component 1605:** Make The Burning Earth better and the horrendously misleading description no longer so

+So.
+You get this weapon fairly late in BGEE, and it sucks.
+Also, "cold-using creatures" only includes WINTER WOLVES.
+The description is overly generous in the description because there's not much point of calling it "cold-using creatures" if it's only winter wolves.
+Here's the changes:

+- Behaves exactly as a +2 weapon
+- Deals by default +2 fire damage on hit
+- The following creatures are considered now "regenerating": planetars, dark planetars, solars, and fallen solars.
+The sword will act as if it was +3 and +4 respectively for the purposes of being able to hit these creatures.
+There may be others that would qualify as "regenerating", but I'm not sure.
+- Silver Dragons are included as "cold-using creatures"
+- The extra damage will be fire damage, not slashing

 </details>

 ---